TryItOnline/cixl/README.md

 [[1 2 3]@1 [1 2 3]@1]
 ```

-References may be created manually, which enables using reference semantics for value types among other things.
+References may be created manually, which enables using reference semantics for value types.

 ```
    | let: r #nil ref;